blackspike/later-twitter/README.md

-# InstaDog
+# Later Twitter

-A little app to make it easier to create brighton.dog instagram posts!
+A little app to make it easier to create leaving twitter header images!